yowcow/gomint/README.md

 GOMINT
 ======

-A minimalistic library for building web application in Go.
+A minimalistic library for building a web application in Go.